Subject: Registration for my son

-I would like to enroll my son Bart at Darwin Elementary for grade four, beginning September 2018.
+I would like to enroll my son Bart in grade four at Darwin Elementary.
 However, I am only willing to enroll him if you implement a no-best-friend policy for his class.
-The school my son currently attends allows children to have a best friend, and this has made Bart feel excluded.
-He is the only child in the class without any friends, and has been unfairly stigmatized as a bully.

-Bart is not a bully, but he is a big boy.
-He’s nine-years-old and weighs 120 pounds.
-He’s heavier than average because I let him eat whatever he wants and as much as he wants, two cultural practices passed down to me from my Italian mother, who learned the same from her mother, who learned the same from her mother.
+My son is heavier than average because I let him eat whatever he wants and as much as he wants, two cultural practices passed down to me from my Polish mother, who learned the same from her mother, who learned the same from her mother.

 Unfortunately, my son has been rejected by his classmates because of his weight.
-If you contact his school, they will tell you he is unpopular because he often sits on a boy at lunch hour.
-However, Bart only does this because he wants the boy he sits on to be his best friend.
-Sadly, all the boys have rejected him.
+If you contact his school, they will tell you he is unpopular because he often sits on other boys during lunch hour.
+However, Bart only does this because he wants to have a best friend.
+Sadly, all the boys have rejected him!

 All the girls in his class have rejected him too.
-If you contact his school, they will tell you it is because he chases the girls at lunch hour, and when he catches one, he asks her to be his girlfriend.
+If you contact his school, they will tell you it is because he chases the girls during lunch hour, and when he catches one, he asks her to be his girlfriend.
 Unfortunately, they all said no, laughed at him, and said he was too fat.
-Naturally, this was very damaging to his self-esteem, so he pulled his pants down and mooned them.
+This is very damaging to his self-esteem, so he pulls his pants down and moons them.

-My son is an unpopular boy, but I hope Darwin Elementary can be a place where he can find love and acceptance, and not be labelled a bully.
-I believe that a public school should be founded on progressive values, and practice inclusion.
+My son is an unpopular boy, but I hope Darwin Elementary can be a place where he can find love and acceptance.
+Public schools should practice inclusion.

-As a case in point, Prince William and Kate Middleton enrolled their son George at Thomas’s Battersea, a school which has a no-best-friend policy.
 Thomas’s Battersea is a shining light, a moral example to the entire world.
-If one child cannot have a best friend, then no child should be allowed to have one.
-All children should be equal, and not have special privileges!
+If one child can’t have a best friend, then no child should be allowed to have one.
+All children should be equal, and not have any special privileges.

 Thank you for considering my request for a no-best-friend policy, and I look forward to hearing from you at your earliest convenience.